 Calculate your Sharpe ratio by subtracting the risk-free rate (currently around 5% for Treasury bills) from your portfolio’s return, then dividing by the standard deviation of returns.
 For a rental property yielding 9% annually with 12% volatility, your Sharpe ratio would be (9% – 5%) / 12% = 0.33, indicating modest risk-adjusted performance compared to the general benchmark of 1.0 or higher for strong investments.

 Measure maximum drawdown to understand your worst-case scenario exposure, particularly crucial for retirement portfolios that can’t afford devastating losses.
-Track the largest peak-to-trough decline …
+Track the largest peak-to-trough decline your …

 Three transparent glass containers with increasing stacks of generic banknotes beside a small office tower model and a key fob on a wooden desk, photographed from above with a softly blurred city skyline in the background under natural daylight.